Mortar shells strike Kabul as Afghans mark Independence Day

-KABUL, Afghanistan (AP) — Several mortar shells slammed into various part of Kabul on Tuesday morning as Afghans marked their country’s Independence Day amid new uncertainties over the start of talks between the Taliban and the Kabul government.
+KABUL, Afghanistan (AP) — Several mortar shells slammed into various part of Kabul on Tuesday morning, wounding at least 10 civilians as Afghans marked their country’s Independence Day amid new uncertainties over the start of talks between the Taliban and the Kabul government.

-No militant group responsibility for the attack and there were no immediate reports of injuries or damage.
+No militant group responsibility for the attack.

-The Interior Ministry’s spokesman, Tariq Arian, said the mortars were fired from two vehicles in the northern and eastern part of the Afghan capital.
+The Interior Ministry’s spokesman, Tariq Arian, said a total of 14 mortar shells were fired from two vehicles in the northern and eastern part of the Afghan capital.
+Four children were among the wounded.

+“Most of the mortar shells hit residential houses,” Arian said, adding that an investigation is underway.

 According to eyewitnesses, who spoke on condition of anonymity fearing reprisals, at least one mortar shell landed in the upscale Wazir Akbar Khan neighborhood, where diplomats and senior government officials reside.